LambertLeong/LambertLeong.github.io/projects/bitcoin_network_analysis.md

 <script>
      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-__Summary__

-In late 2017 Bitcoin, btc, was gaining popularity as the major cryptocurrency and many began to acquire and exchanges the cryptocurrency.
-One of the draws of btc and other cryptocurrencies is the anonymity that is afforded to the those involved in transactions.
-While all transactions are public and recorded on the blockchain only addresses and accounts are visible.
-Peoples identities can be detracted from a particular address.
-In addition, wallets allowed users to generate new addresses at, virtually, any time.

 During this period, in 2016, sources claimed that the number of btc users was growing exponentially.
 This trend was also extrapolated to the number of btc